Vepr: History

 Prior to the development of the Vepr, the personnel of the Armed Forces of Ukraine were equipped mainly with the Soviet AKM and AK-74 assault rifle designs.

-In 1993, specialists of the artillery base of the Ministry of Defense in Nizhyn (Chernihiv region) on the initiative began work on the creation of a machine gun "bullpup" on the basis of the RPK with a charge of 7.62 × 39.
-In 1994, a machine gun was created, which was named "Vepr" (Boar) model № 1.
+In 1993, specialists at the artillery base of the Ministry of Defense in Nizhyn (Chernihiv region) began work on the creation of a machine gun "bullpup" on the basis of the RPK chambered in 7.62×39mm.
+In 1994, a machine gun was created, named the "Vepr" (Boar) model № 1.

-In 1994, samples № 2 and № 3 were also developed on the basis of RPK-74 5.45 × 39 mm and AKM 7.62 × 39 mm.
+In 1994, samples № 2 and № 3 were also developed based on the RPK-74 in 5.45×39mm and AKM in 7.62×39mm.
 Later, the SKS carbine was redesigned - № 4.
-The cost of processing one unit of standard weapon into a “bullpup” at that time was ₴300.
+The cost of converting one weapon into a "bullpup" at that time was ₴300.

-Anatoly Anatolyev, Vladimir Sheiko, Andrey Zharkov patented their invention, but in 2001 the Nizhyn designers were summoned by management and ordered to transfer all documentation from the project to the Kyiv Radio Plant for completion.
+Anatoly Anatolyev, Vladimir Sheiko, and Andrey Zharkov patented their invention, but in 2001, the Nizhyn designers were summoned by management and ordered to transfer all documentation from the project to the Kyiv Radio Plant for completion.

 The first Vepr rifle was shown on 28 August 2003.
 Only ten Veprs were made until 9 October 2004.